 India is a beautiful country that gets oppressively hot in the summer months with temperatures touching the early 40s (ºC).
 So, summer is the perfect time to make the most of the country’s diverse landscape by travelling to the mountainous regions.

 Mountain towns are definitely the best places to visit in India in April and May (late March and June too depending on the geographical location of the town), because in other months these high altitude towns are inaccessible, have uncomfortably low temperatures or experience rainfall that hinders outdoor activities.
 That said, not all listed destinations are seasonal.
 Some can be seen all year round, but with summer having a certain charm, enabling certain activities or holding particular festivals and events.
-So here is a list of the best places to visit in India in summer.
+So here is a list of the best places to visit in India in summer as suggested by fellow travel bloggers.

 15 Places to Visit in India in Summer